EnricGDV/Research-TDD/README.md

 It keeps the goal and the basics of the project in the mind of the engineers.

 ### 2 Technical Goals
-Includes the chosen platform for the project and its technical specifications.
+Includes the chosen platform (or platforms) for the project and its technical specifications.
 But most importantly, it includes the **performance budgets**, which are the resources the game can afford to use and are mesured in many ways:
 - Minimum fps
 - Maximum quantity of textures